Get ready for Summer with this Summery Sun Hat with Free Downloadable Pattern!

 It’s summer (almost)!
 Time to protect baby head’s from melanoma and what-not.
 I whipped up a little summer hat and created a pattern for you.

-Summery Sun Hat Free Pattern
+Summery Sun Hat with Free Downloadable Pattern!

 1. First download and print our summer sun hat pattern.
 Cut it out of the paper and trace onto the wrong side of your fabric.
 Download the pattern for free on google docs here: Prudent Baby Summery Sun Hat Free Pattern